 Attend property inspections

 It’s easy to get swayed by a positive emotional response when you first enter a lot for sale.
-But, don’t get too invested before a structural inspection takes place.
-You need to make sure all the utilities are in working order before making an investment.
+Don’t get too invested, though, before a structural inspection takes place.
+After all, you need to make sure all the utilities are in working order before making an investment.

 Check in with an expert

 Does the whole process of buying a house in Victoria still leave you feeling confused?
 Overwhelmed?
-Do you feel like there’s so much you need to do that you barely have enough time for anything else?
+Do you feel like there’s so much you need to list in your buying a house checklist that you barely have enough time for anything else?
 If your answer is yes, don’t worry!
 It’s normal to feel that way.
 The good news is that you don’t have to go through all this on your own.

 As a mortgage broker for over 13 years, I can guide you through the whole process of buying a home.
 If you have questions or concerns, go ahead and send me an email so we can start working on getting you pre-approved!